Mike Zunino Player Props: Guardians vs. Yankees

-The Cleveland Guardians, including Mike Zunino (.289 on-base percentage in past 10 games, 76 points below season-long percentage), battle starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Mike Zunino (.237 on-base percentage in past 10 games, 109 points below season-long percentage) and the Cleveland Guardians face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-3 with an RBI) against the Yankees.
+He is looking to get back on track after he struck out four times in his last game against the Yankees.

 Mike Zunino Game Info & Props vs. the Yankees